These guides are AI-generated educational summaries — not legal or medical advice.

 Wearing long sleeves, makeup, compression garments, or bandages that conceal scars during the exam

-Why: The examiner needs to visually inspect and physically palpate all scars.
+The examiner needs to visually inspect and physically palpate all scars.
 Concealed scars may not be documented, and their characteristics cannot be assessed.

-Do this instead: Arrive dressed to allow full exposure of all scar areas.
+Instead: Arrive dressed to allow full exposure of all scar areas.
 If you use compression garments therapeutically, tell the examiner what lies beneath and remove the garment for inspection.
 Note that photographs in the file can supplement the examiner's observations.

 Impact: All levels - undocumented scars receive no rating